space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 2. entering the course name
     - all previous elements
-    - use event binding to update the heading when the user enters a course name
+    - use [event binding](https://angular.io/guide/event-binding) and [text interpolation](https://angular.io/guide/interpolation) to update the heading when the user enters a course name
 ![Golf Score Keeper Initial](images/golfScoreProjectInitialViewWithCourseName.png)

 3. scoring grid state(only visible when both name and number of holes have been set by input elements)